 You can, according to one of their videos, literally “turn a frown upside down” with their video editing features designed to adjust facial features.

 Some of their unique features (aside from the facial feature adjuster) include:

 - Shake reduction, which can help make a video shot with a shaky hand less noticeable

-- Effects that will actually move in the video; if you had a thought bubble, it can follow its subject as they move
+- Effects that will actually move in the video (for example: if you had a thought bubble, it could follow its subject as they move)

 Premiere Elements 15 has a ton of incredible editing features, allowing you to edit every aspect of your video.
 It’s currently on sale for only $89.99, so I’d start your free trial now and invest if you think it’s the right fit for you.